nakpinar/nakpinar.github.io/research.md

 <h4>Analyzing Student Behavior In Blended Courses Based On High-Granularity Clickstream Data</h4>
 <h5>Nil-Jana Akpinar, <a href = "http://www.umut-acar.org/">Umut Acar</a>, <a href = "https://www.stat.cmu.edu/~aramdas/">Aaditya Ramdas</a></h5>

-<b>Idea:</b> Educational technology has become an integral part of learning and teaching at many schools and universities, and data collected from such system allows a close look at students' learning behavior on an individual level.
-This promises opportunities in various directions, e.g. the development of early warning systems that facilitate instructors to provide more immediate help to struggeling students.
+<b>Idea:</b> Education software has become an integral part of teaching in many universities, and data collected from such system allows a close look at students' learning behavior.
+This promises opportunities in various directions, e.g. the development of early warning systems to provide more support to struggeling students.
 Based on data from the comprehensive course support system <a href = "https://www.diderot.one/">Diderot</a>, we analyze students' behavior in large undergraduate level classes to answer questions such as `What drives students' success?'.

-<b>Keywords: Educational Data Mining, <a href = "https://www.diderot.one/">Diderot</a></b>

 <br>
+<b>Keywords:</b> Educational Data Mining, <a href = "https://www.diderot.one/">Diderot</a>

+<br><br>

 <p><img src="/img/pol.png" alt="Predictive Policing" width="300" height="300" style="float: left;padding: 20px;">
 <h4>Social Bias and Misspecification in Predictive Policing</h4>